popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

 Based on the [data collected while running for 35 minutes.](/docs/serial-data-june-2024.csv)

-### Piggyback the existing Injector signal comming from ECU
+### EV1 male and female connector to piggyback the existing Injector signal comming from ECU

 <img src="/docs/EV1%20male%20female%20connector.jpg" width="400">